 Hereford to Hoarwithy Canoe and Kayak Route Description

-Our Hereford to Hoarwithy canoe or kayak trips is one of the longest full day sections on the River Wye, at 18 miles (6-8 hours) if you can keep to the center of the river from start to finish.
-Hereford to Hoarwithy is cracking river trip with a great campsite next to the river which allows BBQ’s and has an excellent pub that’s just a short walk away.
+Our Hereford to Hoarwithy canoe or kayak trips is one of the longest full day sections on the River Wye.
+In fact, the trip is 18 miles (6-8 hours) from start to finish.
+Hereford to Hoarwithy is cracking river trip with a great campsite next to the river which allows BBQ’s and also has an excellent pub that’s just a short walk away.
 It’s a good idea to set of early as this section can take a good eight hours plus if the river is low.

 After launching from Herefords rowing club, you’ll shortly pass under the city’s main A49 carriageway and old stone Saxon bridge, where you’ll see the cathedral and Bishops house sat on the left hand river bank overlooking all that pass by.

 This section of the River Wye is very picturesque, winding through many small villages.
 The first of these, Hampton Bishop, has a village pub called the ‘Bunch of Carrots’ which takes its unusual name from a salmon pool nearby.

 9 miles out of Hereford (roughly half way) you will pass under Holme Lacy Bridge, and after this, the river follows several large open meanders.
 A few kilometres further, the river is surrounded by woodland again- look out for deer and other wildlife which roam the forests on the steep hillsides.
 Here paddlers will have the excitement of a few rapids around Carey Islands.
 The best route is usually to the right of the first island.

 Just before Hoarwithy you will pass under a disused railway line at Carey.
 This is one of three railway bridges that were dismantled between Hereford and Ross-on-Wye when the railway line closed in 1964.

 If your planning to canoe for a full day or more then Hereford to Hoarwithy is a must-do section of the River Wye!